How Do I Keep The Conversation Going Without Trying Too Hard

 FAQ

-How do I keep the conversation going without overdoing it
+How do I keep a conversation going without overdoing it?

 Match their energy, not your anxiety.